Dimensionality Reduction and Wasserstein Stability for Kernel Regression: Abstract

 \section{Abstract}

-In a high-dimensional regression framework, we study consequences of the naive two-step procedure where first the dimension of the input variables is reduced and second, the reduced input variables are used to predict the output variable.
-More specifically we combine principal component analysis (PCA) with kernel regression.
-In order to analyze the resulting regression errors, a novel stability result of kernel regression with respect to the Wasserstein distance is derived.
-This allows us to bound errors that occur when perturbed input data is used to fit a kernel function.
-We combine the stability result with known estimates from the literature on both principal component analysis and kernel regression to obtain convergence rates for the two-step procedure.
+In a high-dimensional regression framework, we study consequences of the naive two-step procedure where first the dimension of the input variables is reduced and second, the reduced input variables are used to predict the output variable with kernel regression.
+In order to analyze the resulting regression errors, a novel stability result for kernel regression with respect to the Wasserstein distance is derived.
+This allows us to bound errors that occur when perturbed input data is used to fit the regression function.
+We apply the general stability result to principal component analysis (PCA).
+Exploiting known estimates from the literature on both principal component analysis and kernel regression, we deduce convergence rates for the two-step procedure.
+The latter turns out to be particularly useful in a semi-supervised setting.